rdonosob1/Pewlett-Hackard-Analysis/README.md

 •	How many roles will need to be filled as the "silver tsunami" begins to make an impact?

- o	There are over 90,000 jobs that will be vacant due to the "silver tsunami".
+ o	There are over 70,000 jobs that will be vacant due to the "silver tsunami" and there will need to be filled.
+This represents around 24% of the total vacants of the  company since it has around 300,000 employees.

 •	Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

+ o	Based on that, the answer to this question is yes.
+There are enough qualified retirement-ready employees to mentor the next generation since they represent almost 1/4 of PH workfore.